MIGRAINES & HEADACHES

 Almost Everyone Gets Headaches...

 If you have a headache, you’re not alone.
-Nine out of ten Americans suffer from headaches.
+The prevalence of migraine headaches is high, affecting roughly 1 out of every 7 Americans annually.
 Some are occasional, some frequent, some are dull and throbbing, and some cause debilitating pain and nausea.
 What do you do when you suffer from a pounding headache?
 Do you grit your teeth and carry on?
 Lie down?
 Pop a pill and hope the pain goes away?
 There is a better alternative.

 Chiropractic or Medication...